 ARLINGTON COLLEGE & CAREER HIGH SCHOOL

-This new early college high school allows students the opportunity to earn a high school diploma and an associate degree in applied sciences simultaneously.
-In addition, students at this campus will have an opportunity to earn workforce certificates aligning with a career pathway.
+Arlington ISD has continued its partnership with the Tarrant County College Southeast Campus to create a new early college high school.
+Students who may not have considered college as an option previously will have the opportunity to earn a high school diploma and a variety of associate degrees simultaneously.
+In addition, students at this campus will have an opportunity to earn workforce certificates and participate in internships and mentoring aligned with a career pathway.

 A NEW EARLY COLLEGE HIGH SCHOOL OPPORTUNITY

 Early College High School is a designation through the Texas Education Agency for innovative high schools located on or near a college campus that will allow students who would not otherwise consider attending college an opportunity to earn a high school diploma and an associate’s degree (up to 60 college credit hours).
 In addition to earning an associate’s degree, Arlington College and Career High School will also provide the option for students to earn workforce certificates in specialized areas from Tarrant County College.

 AISD’s first Early College High School, Arlington Collegiate High School (ACHS), has shown that high school students can successfully complete rigorous college courses while creating a pathway for future success.
 Establishing a second Early College High School allows the AISD to serve even more students with college potential.
 Students attending Arlington College and Career High School will have access to Tarrant County College facilities, resources, and services, including the faculty, libraries, labs, artistic and cultural activities, and extracurricular activities, as appropriate.
 There is no cost to the student to attend.
 The Arlington ISD will pay for tuition, fees and required textbooks to the extent those charges are not waived by Tarrant County College.